35% More Wins and 35% More Revenue in 35% Less Time

 Outstanding, down-to-earth, ethical, and understandable! -Alan O’Neal, Senior Proposal Manager, SAS Institute Inc. (IT)

 Excellent suggestions to keep proposals persuasive while appeasing the legal department.
-The information was practical, relevant and immediately useful to my career. -Jenna Beck, Proposal Specialist, Toshiba, Former APMP California Social Media / Marketing Chair (high tech)
+The information was practical, relevant and immediately useful to my career. -Jenna Beck, Proposal Specialist and Former APMP California Social Media / Marketing Chair, Toshiba (high tech)

 The innovative content and the practicality in which the material was presented were informative with pieces I could implement in both kick off meetings and overall proposal improvement.
 The erudite, enthusiastic delivery was engaging, entertaining, and educational. -Monika Crannell, Proposal Manager, Yulista Holding, LLC (defense)